sdkman/sdkman-cli/README.md

 ## Running the Cucumber Features

-All GVM's tests are written in Cucumber and can be found under `src/test/cucumber/gvm`.
+All GVM's BDD tests are written in Cucumber and can be found under `src/test/cucumber/gvm`.
 These can be run with Gradle by running the following command:

     $ ./gradlew

-or to see the output

-	$ ./gradlew -i

 __Please ensure that the JAVA_HOME environment variable set to JDK 1.7 on your system!__